svetozar12/e-com/README.md

 Product Catalog Service: Manage product information, including details, pricing, and availability.
 It exposes GraphQL queries to retrieve product data based on various criteria.

-User Service: Handle user authentication, registration, and profile management.
-It provides GraphQL mutations for user registration, login, and profile updates.

 Cart Service: Manage user shopping carts and handle operations like adding items, removing items, and updating quantities.
 It exposes GraphQL mutations to interact with the cart.

 Order Service: Handle the order placement and management process.
 It manages the creation, modification, and retrieval of orders and exposes GraphQL queries and mutations related to order processing.